justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code is more natural to read and the intent is clear because the properties are defined within braces.

-### Tip #14

-✋ Avoid creating a class just to return two simple result sets like in the following:
+### Avoid creating a class just to return two simple result sets like in the following:

 ```
 public Person GetName()